Australian Animals at Thala Beach Nature Reserve

-Thala Beach Lodge is located amongst an abundance of wildlife.
+Thala Beach Nature Reserve is located amongst an abundance of wildlife.
 During your experience you may be lucky enough to spot some of these unique animals in their natural existence.

 Typically 285 – 400 mm the Musky Rat Kangaroo is the smallest of the macropod family.
 It sleeps at night in a nest of vegetation and forages by daylight hours on the forest floor for fruit and insects.
 It is only found in a limited area in North Queensland and lives a solitary existence.